 The main courses of the MS-TCVM program include studies in fundamental principles of TCVM, acupuncture points and techniques, Chinese herbal materia medica and formulations, food therapy, and Tui-na (Chinese medical manipulation).
 The courses are designed to give the student the opportunity to master unique diagnostic skills.
-These include tongue and pulse diagnosis, the ability to integrate the conventional tests and to acquire the in-depth knowledge required to successfully and efficiently apply acupuncture, herbal medicine, Tui-na, and/ or food therapy in daily clinical cases in dogs, cats, horses and exotic animals.
+These include tongue and pulse diagnosis, the ability to integrate the conventional tests and to acquire the indepth knowledge required to successfully and efficiently apply acupuncture, herbal medicine, Tui-na, and/or food therapy in daily clinical cases in dogs, cats, horses and exotic animals.

-MS-TCVM students are encouraged to complete the program within 5 years.
+MS-TCVM students are encouraged to complete the program within 5 years (students can expect to complete the program in 2 years with full time study).
 The degree requires the completion of all core courses including the Master's Thesis courses (31 semester credit hours) and the completion of a minimum of 5 credit hours of electives courses, totaling 36 semester credit hours.
 Students may choose any elective courses.
 All students will be required to maintain a cumulative grade point average (CGPA) of no less than 3.0 to earn a master's degree.
 Classes will take place either on-site at the campus in Reddick, Fl, online or both.
 All courses in the MS-TCVM program will require students to complete weekly assignments.